siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-20-proxmox-vs-vmware-better-support-for-kubernetes.md

     - virtualization
     - vmware
 ---
 In today's rapidly evolving IT landscape, containerization and orchestration have become crucial components of modern infrastructure.
 Kubernetes, the open-source container orchestration platform, has emerged as the de facto standard for managing containerized applications at scale.
 As organizations increasingly adopt Kubernetes, the choice of underlying virtualization platform becomes a critical decision.
 Two popular options in this space are Proxmox and VMware.
-In this blog post, we'll dive deep into how these platforms support Kubernetes and help you determine which one might be the better fit for your needs.
+In this article, we'll dive deep into how these platforms support Kubernetes and help you determine which one might be the better fit for your needs.

 ## Understanding the Platforms